eyougo/mybatis-typehandlers-postgis/README.md

 The MyBatis type handlers supporting geometry types introduced in PostGIS: JDBC Geometry API

+## Requirements

+Java 7 or higher.

+The latest PostGIS JDBC API which it depends on was using the JRE7 version of PostgreSQL JDBC, so it requires Java 7 or higher.

 ## Configuration

 * If you are using MyBatis alone, add the type handlers to your `mybatis-config.xml` as follow: